-Health Services is also partnering with other UML departments to educate students on reducing the risk of contracting Monkeypox.
-We encourage the entire UMass community to familiarize themselves with the basic facts about monkeypox and to take steps to prevent its spread by visiting reliable sources like the Massachusetts Department of Public Health monkeypox website or the Centers for Disease Control (CDC) Monkeypox website for the most up to date and accurate information about this health issue.
+We encourage the UMass Lowell community to familiarize themselves with the basic facts about mpox and to take steps to prevent its spread by visiting reliable sources like the Massachusetts Department of Public Health mpox website or the Centers for Disease Control (CDC) Mpox website for the most up to date and accurate information about this health issue.

-Monkeypox is a rare disease caused by infection with the monkeypox virus and rarely fatal.
-The monkeypox virus is part of the same family of viruses that causes with symptoms similar but milder symptoms.
-It can also cause flu-like symptoms and a rash, and sometimes the rash can be quite painful.
+Mpox is a rare disease caused by infection with the mpox virus and rarely fatal.
+The mpox virus is part of the same family of viruses that causes smallpox, but causes milder symptoms, such as flu-like symptoms and a rash.
+Sometimes the rash can be quite painful.

 - respiratory secretions during prolonged, face-to-face contact, or during intimate physical contact, such as kissing (if there are oral lesions), cuddling or sex;

-- touching objects, fabrics (such as clothing or linens) that previously touched the rash or body fluids of someone with monkeypox lesions; and
+- touching objects, fabrics (such as clothing or linens) that previously touched the rash or body fluids of someone with mpox lesions; and

 - being scratched or bitten by an infected animal.